jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Art films:*- are not about any specific problem.
 Like personal journals, they’re more about the protagonist’s thoughts; not acting to overcome a problem.
 The result is surprising idiosyncratic behavior, but storylines with no problem solving to logically tie events together.
 Without action, these stories are surprising to the point of being weird, with conclusion that never change the reality inside the story because the hero didn’t even try to.
 Likewise, the audience can't question their own lives either.

 Without logical surprises, art films need to get weirder and weirder to maintain interest.
-To insulate themselves from criticism art filmmakers usually give themselves ever more awards, grandeur, and titles and end up-like their protagonists-on stages talking about themselves.
+To insulate themselves from criticism art filmmakers usually give themselves ever more awards, grandeur, and titles and end up-like their protagonists-on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.

 **Spectacle movies:*- are about an obvious problem, i.e. Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are thus very logical because the problem is very simple; survive or die.
 However, since the action is so instinctual, there’s no time for the protagonist to think of new ideas.
 The result is very logical but unsurprising stories that can’t change reality because no new ideas were introduced.